 IN PURSUIT OF

-From bush to bottle, the power of rosehip shouldn’t be underestimated.
+From bush to bottle, the power of our organic rosehip shouldn’t be underestimated.

-Rosehip oil was used by the ancient Egyptians, Mayans and Native Americans due to its perceived healing properties and those benefits are still relevant to our skincare today.
-Rosehips are packed full of antioxidants, the benefits of which are particularly prominent in our Wild Rose collection and Organic Rosehip Oil.
-Massaging a few drops of this antioxidant-rich oil into your skin softens and nurtures it from top to toe.
+Rosehip oil was used by the ancient Egyptians, Mayans and Native Americans due to its healing properties and those benefits are still relevant to our skincare today.
+Rosehips are packed full of nutrients, the benefits of which are particularly prominent in our Wild Rose collection and Organic Rosehip Oil.
+Massaging a few drops of this provitamin A-rich oil into your skin softens and nurtures it from top to toe.

 We've always known the power of the rosehip, so we embarked upon our journey towards finding the most sustainable source of these wonder-fruits well into the future, so that we can continue to produce the products, and results, that you love.
 In our pursuit of sustainable rosehips, we found ourselves in Serbia in 2016, where we've since been working with the local community.

-The radiance-boosting rosehips that we use in our products grow wild on the hillsides of rural, northern Serbia, where they're handpicked by the local community surrounding the town of Svrljig, pronounced sver-lig.
+The radiance-boosting rosehips that we use in our products grow wild on the hillsides of rural, south eastern Serbia, where they're handpicked by the local community surrounding the town of Svrljig, pronounced sver-lig.
 During harvest time, between September and November, this expanse of earth and greenery becomes a crimson tapestry, bejewelled by a carpet of rosehips.
-These fruits are a way of life here, whilst not edible straight from the plant, rosehips make delicious teas, jams, jellies and wines that are loved by local communities.
+These fruits are a way of life here, while not edible straight from the plant, rosehips make delicious teas, jams, jellies and wines that are loved by the local community.

 “We source our sustainable rosehips from Serbia, where we work with the local community.”

-In Svrljig, our partners operate a family run, FairWild™ certified business, who help us wild-harvest our rosehips amongst the 120 different herbs that they collect across Northern Serbia.
+In Svrljig, our partners operate a family run, FairWild™ certified business, who help us wild-harvest our rosehips amongst the 120 different herbs that they collect across south eastern Serbia.
 Around 100 local villagers handpick the rosehips during peak harvesting season and for many local families, this work provides invaluable income as most are operating in remote villages where unemployment is extremely high.
-The rosehips grow in remote valleys, so there’s lots to pick, seeing as each fruit only contains between 10-15 seeds.
+The rosehips grow in remote valleys, so there are lots to pick, seeing as each fruit only contains between 10-15 seeds.